Download the PDF version of Convict research: family history info guide (PDF 50.6 KB)

 - Start with: Index to convicts who arrived in NSW 1788-1842 and an index to the ships that transported them, [CD-ROM] (QCFS 929.3944 2000) and [microfiche] (MFC 929.3944 2000).
 Search by surname.
 This index provides the convict’s ship and date of arrival, with a fiche and page number to locate the convict’s full entry in the Convict Indents.

 - Then from the fiche collection, locate the fiche (AO) number provided on the index to search the Bound indents 1788-1835 [microfiche] (MFC 929.3944 1985) and/or Annotated printed indents, 1831-1842 [microfiche] (MFC 929.3944 1984).
 Search for the page listed.

 - Check for an overview of a convict’s movements

 Check the Australasian genealogical computer index (AGCI) Vol 2 [CD-ROM] (QCFS 929.394 2004).
 An index of the NSW Government Gazette 1832-1863 arranged by surname, it tracks among the records, the stages of sentences convicts served which may include ticket-of-leave, conditional pardon, certificate of freedom, even abscondment, providing information about where they were at that time and a description of them.
 The State Library holds the NSW Government Gazette to 1870 on microfilm (MFL 328.944 1832-).
-The Gazette after 1870 is in print format offsite (OSREF 328.944) but soon should be available on film.
+The Gazette after 1870 is available in print format offsite (OSREF 328.944).

 Index to colonial convict movements 1827-1853 [CD-ROM] (QCFS 929.3944 2003).
 This index covers convict movements in the Colony of New South Wales (encompassing what is now New South Wales, Queensland, Tasmania and Victoria) of nearly 10000 convicts.